-And so I would like to see more opportunity in leveraging the technology of autonomous vehicles where appropriate.
-I do think it could be lifesaving and very beneficial to our forces.
-So thank you for your comments there.

-12 You also mentioned, sir, artificial intelligence and 13 data.
-And I have been working a lot on artificial 14 intelligence technology again with Senator Peters.
-We have 15 some work that we are doing together there as well.
-And TRANSCOM inherently deals with and manages extraordinary 16 17 amounts of data and will be well served by focusing on AI.
-18 What are your thoughts, if you could give us just a little bit more, on AI?
-And if confirmed, how will you use 19 20 it to enable TRANSCOM to manage the data and also improve 21 those logistical networks?

-General Lyons: Well, ma'am, I think you are exactly right.
-And every time I scratch on this issue, I do it from the perspective of how are we doing analytics across the enterprise.
+- 1 those military supplies.
+And I saw that firsthand serving - 2 as a transportation company commander in OIF-1, the dangers - 3 that our convoys face while they are out on the roads.
+And - 4 I think all of us here on this committee have seen the - 5 devastating injuries that have been caused by IEDs while - 6 our drivers are out on the roads. - 7 And so I would like to see more opportunity in - 8 leveraging the technology of autonomous vehicles where - 9 appropriate.
+I do think it could be lifesaving and very - 10 beneficial to our forces.
+So thank you for your comments - 11 there. - 12 You also mentioned, sir, artificial intelligence and - 13 data.
+And I have been working a lot on artificial - 14 intelligence technology again with Senator Peters.
+We have - 15 some work that we are doing together there as well.
+And - 16 TRANSCOM inherently deals with and manages extraordinary - 17 amounts of data and will be well served by focusing on AI. - 18 What are your thoughts, if you could give us just a - 19 little bit more, on AI?
+And if confirmed, how will you use - 20 it to enable TRANSCOM to manage the data and also improve - 21 those logistical networks? - General Lyons: Well, ma'am, I think you are exactly - 23 right.
+And every time I scratch on this issue, I do it - 24 from the perspective of how are we doing analytics across - 25 the enterprise.
 In order to get to just the basic

-1 discussion of analytics, you have got to get to the 2 discussion about data and the infrastructure that provides 3 that data.
-And today we have got a legacy infrastructure in our IT networks and our data networks that we have kind 4 5 of just emerged over many, many decades.
-And it is very, very difficult.
-And I applaud General McDew's initiative 6 7 to move to a cloud-based solution to virtualize many of those platforms which then moves us in a direction to be 8 able to leverage the data for the things like you are 9 10 describing, which I think are far more powerful, which is machine learning, potentially artificial intelligence.
-I 11 12 think the logistics enterprise, because it largely does reside in the unclassified domain, does offer a tremendous 13 14 opportunity to benchmark industry and move in that direction.
-15 16 Now, ma'am, if confirmed, I certainly intend to focus 17 on that.
-18 Senator Ernst: Yes.
-And I will assume confirmation 19 for you.
-20 And I do think we need to work a lot more I this area.
-We have a number of private industry partners that are 21 22 leveraging AI to great use.
-So I look forward to working 23 with you on that.

-Sir, the 2018 National Defense Strategy prioritizes building new global partnerships and strengthening our
+- 1 discussion of analytics, you have got to get to the - 2 discussion about data and the infrastructure that provides - 3 that data.
+And today we have got a legacy infrastructure - 4 in our IT networks and our data networks that we have kind - of just emerged over many, many decades.
+And it is very, - 6 very difficult.
+And I applaud General McDew's initiative - 7 to move to a cloud-based solution to virtualize many of - 8 those platforms which then moves us in a direction to be - 9 able to leverage the data for the things like you are - 10 describing, which I think are far more powerful, which is - 11 machine learning, potentially artificial intelligence.
+I - 12 think the logistics enterprise, because it largely does - 13 reside in the unclassified domain, does offer a tremendous - 14 opportunity to benchmark industry and move in that - 15 direction. - 16 Now, ma'am, if confirmed, I certainly intend to focus - 17 on that. - 18 Senator Ernst: Yes.
+And I will assume confirmation - 19 for you. - 20 And I do think we need to work a lot more I this area. - 21 We have a number of private industry partners that are - 22 leveraging AI to great use.
+So I look forward to working - 23 with you on that. - 24 Sir, the 2018 National Defense Strategy prioritizes - 25 building new global partnerships and strengthening our